MicrosoftDocs/power-automate-docs/articles/android.md

 ## Run instant flows

-The instant flows feature allows you to easily run repetitive tasks from any place, at any time with your mobile device.
-Running instant cloud flows are automated, which saves you time.
-You might also encounter fewer errors than if you performed the tasks manually.
+The instant flows feature allows you to easily run repetitive tasks automatically from any place, at any time with your mobile device.
+You might encounter fewer errors than if you performed these tasks manually.

 If you've used the previous Power Automate mobile version, you know instant flows as button flows.